 The importance of giving was an invaluable lesson imparted this month to kids across Long Island.

-For the holiday season, local schools hosted everything from winter clothing collections to gift drives to help benefit everyone from soldiers overseas to the area’s children in need.
+For the holiday season, local schools hosted everything from winter clothing collections to gift drives to help benefit everyone from soldiers overseas to children and firefighters.